Tom Hiddleston: Varied roles and expansion (2015–present)

 Hiddleston narrated Earth At Night In Color, an American nature documentary television series created by Offspring Films.
 The series premiered on 4 December 2020 on Apple TV+, with a second season premiering on 16 April 2021.
 Initially announced in November 2018, Hiddleston reprised his role as Loki in Loki which premiered on Disney+ in June 2021.
 The primarily Norwegian-language song Very Full he sings in the third episode of Loki debuted at number ten on the Billboard World Digital Song Sales.
 Loki received generally favorable reviews, and on 14 July 2021 was officially renewed for a second season.
-Michael Idato, reviewing for The Sydney Morning Herald concluded that "Hiddleston’s performance as Loki has always been defined by its humour as much as its pathos.
+Michael Idato, reviewing for The Sydney Morning Herald concluded that "Hiddleston's performance as Loki has always been defined by its humour as much as its pathos.
 Both seem to be on display in equal measure in Loki."
 TVLine named him "Performer of the Week" after first season ended, stating that "Hiddleston had to bring back a greedier, more insolent version of the God of Mischief, while also softening him enough.
 It was a delicate balance for the actor, and one he struck beautifully."
+The second season of Loki premiered in October 2023, with Hiddleston being dubbed as 'the MCU's most versatile performer'.

+In 2021, Hiddleston started as the special guest start in the 20th anniversary revival of The Play What I Wrote, with performances at the Birmingham Repertory Theatre, Theatre Royal, Bath and Chichester Festival Theatre.
 In March 2021, it was announced that Hiddleston had joined the cast of the Apple TV+ drama series The Essex Serpent, based on the novel of the same name, by Sarah Perry.
 He played the role of Reverend Will Ransome opposite Cora Seaborne, played by Claire Danes.
 The series premiered on May 13, 2022.
 In August 2021, he voiced Loki in the animated series What If...?.
 Hiddleston has also made voice appearances in The Simpsons short films on Disney+ as Loki.
 The short film The Good, the Bart, and the Loki was released in July 2021 and Welcome to the Club in September 2022.

-Upcoming projects

-In February 2020, it was announced that he is set to star in Netflix political thriller series White Stork.
-Hiddleston is in talks to reprise his role in a second series of The Night Manager.
-He is attached to star in a Ben Wheatley's adaptation of Frank Miller's comic book mini-series Hard Boiled produced by Warner Bros and in a James Ivory's adaptation of Shakespeare's Richard II as the eponymous character.

-In April 2022 it was announced that he will be starring in and executive producing the Apple TV+ limited series The White Darkness.
+In 2023, Hiddleston narrated a ten episode nature documentary series called Big Beasts, and a 12 episode nature documentary series in 2024 called Earthsounds, both for Apple TV+.

+In 2024, he starred in the movie The Life of Chuck, an adaptation of a Stephen King novella.
+It premiered at the Toronto International Film Festival on September 6, 2024, where it won the People's Choice Award.

+In 2025, Hiddleston starred as Benedick in The Jamie Lloyd Company’s production of Shakespeare's Much Ado About Nothing, which completed a sold-out run at Theatre Royal, Drury Lane, and set a new box office record for a play in the West End.
+In April 2025, the production concluded with the five highest-grossing weeks for a play in West End history, with the final week achieving the highest box office figures to date.